cbourke/CSCE155-C-Lab10/readme.md

 ### Instructions

 1. Open the `mlb.c` C source files.
-Much of the program has already been provided for you, including a convenience function to sort the lists of teams and their win percentages as well as a function to output them.
+Much of the program has already been provided for you, including *several variables* that you should use, a convenience function to sort the lists of teams and their win percentages as well as a function to output them.

 2. Add code to open the data file and read in the team names, wins and losses and populate the `teams[]` and